Martin-e-k/no_call_predictor/README.md

 # No-Call Predictor (Demo)

-This project is a demonstration of a predictive model that estimates the likelihood of a test failure (no-call) in a prenatal screening context.
+This project is a demonstration of a predictive model that estimates the likelihood of a NIPT test failure (no-call) due to insufficient fetal DNA in the maternal sample.
 The application is intended for exploration and conceptual development — not for clinical use.

 ## 🔍 Purpose